shelsoloa/Peachy/docs/index.rst

 Welcome to the peachy framework!
 .. pull-quote ::
-    Peachy is a game developement framework for python
+    Peachy is a game developement framework for building 2D games with Python.

 Welcome to Peachy!
 This is the documentation for Peachy 0.1